-- i) Choosing an alternative subject that is running, or - ii) Taking the subject through the Distance Education Centre Victoria (DECV) or Victorian School of Languages (VSL), if it is a subject that we have offered.

-Occasionally, a student may choose a study that we do not offer but is offered by DECV or VSL, subject to approval of the Director of Teaching and Learning and Pathways Coordinator.
-(Note: the DECV and VSL do not offer all subjects).
+- i.
+Choosing an alternative subject that is running, or - ii.
+Taking the subject through the Virtual School Victoria (VSV) or Victorian School of Languages (VSL), if it is a subject that we have offered. - iii.
+Occasionally, a student may choose a study that we do not offer but is offered by VSV or VSL, subject to approval of the Deputy Principal Teaching and Learning and the Pathways Coordinator.
+(Note: the VSV and VSL do not offer all subjects).

-Skills required by DECV or VSL students:
+Skills required by VSV or VSL students:

-- i) Independent, autonomous learning skills; - ii) Good organisational skills, able to meet deadlines; - iii) Self-motivation skills.
+- i.
+Independent, autonomous learning skills; - ii.
+Good organisational skills, able to meet deadlines; - iii.
+Self-motivation skills.